 Hpa-An – More to see as you might think first!

 The town Hpa-An itself is not particularly beautiful but it has something about it what we really liked.
 We recommend you rent a scooter (handy if your hostel offers scooter rental) to explore your new neighbourhood.

-We went on top of Mount Zwegabin enjoyed the first light of the day illuminating the picturesque valley and visited unique Buddhist temples around the town.
+In our Myanmar Travel Route we went on top of Mount Zwegabin enjoyed the first light of the day illuminating the picturesque valley and visited unique Buddhist temples around the town.

 Hpa-An is no tourist hotspot and most ‘famous’ travel routes don’t pass by.
 On the one hand that’s great as you can explore Hpa-An without tourist crowds, the negative aspect is that it is harder to get to it and continue to your next stop.

 In our Myanmar Travel Route, we would recommend going to Inle Lake after Hpa-An.